 “I feel really confident that having studied at the University of Bath I am prepared to go out into the world of social work.”Alison Walker

 BSc (Hons) Social Work and Applied Social Studies (2013)

-Your application should demonstrate that you have personal, volunteering and/or employment experience that is relevant to social work or social care and that you are capable of studying social work at degree level.
-You should reflect on what you have learnt from these experiences and show us how you intend to apply this knowledge to your future study.
+Your application should demonstrate that you have personal, volunteering and/or employment experience that's relevant to social work or social care, and that you are capable of studying social work at degree level.
+You should reflect on what you have learnt from these experiences, and show us how you intend to apply this knowledge to your future study.
 If you are taking a GCE A level in a science subject, you will need to pass any separate science practical endorsement.